Songtech-0912/songtech-0912.github.io/content/intro-quantum-phys.md

 Quantum mechanics is perhaps one of the most profoundly impactful and _useful_ theories of physics ever devised.
 Its uses are numerous and essentially anything to do with microscopic processes - for instance, semiconductors, diodes, superconductors, atomic spectroscopy, nuclear technologies, quantum optics, lasers, scanning electron microscopy, quantum chemistry, and advanced materials research - all involve quantum mechanics in some way.
 That is to say, quantum mechanics has many _practical applications_.

 However, these are essentially all applications of non-relativistic quantum mechanics.
 Going beyond and into relativistic quantum mechanics becomes more and more the realm of purely precision science (except for some applications in condensed matter physics).
 Elementary particle physics, in particular, does not (yet) have many day-to-day applications, other than simply advancing our understanding of physics and science.
-It is motivated purely by human curiosity.
+It is motivated purely by human curiosity and the pursuit of pushing the frontiers of science ever further.
 One day, our civilization may reach the levels of technological development that require relativistic quantum field theory on a regular basis, but this has not come yet.
-Bearing that in mind, it is nonetheless a fascinating intellectual pursuit and well-worth the time to dive into.
+Bearing that in mind, it is nonetheless a fascinating intellectual pursuit, providing us with valuable scientific knowledge to advance our current understanding of science, and worth doing simply by virtue of itself.

 ## Further reading